Christian-Me/obsidian-front-matter-automate/readme.md

 ### Rules
 A set of rule can be defined to create and update front matter properties.
-There are a number of prebuild functions available
+There are a number of pre-build functions available

 * Full path and filename
 * Full path